Black Wall Street Movement Membership

 The riot had all but died down, Oliphant said, when Dr. Jackson "came walking toward me with his hands in the air. ''ere am I. I want to go with you,' he said.
 A body of about seven men, all armed, intercepted him and two young fellows fired on him.
 He fell to the ground and one of the men fired again."

 Others detailed that Dr. Jackson died tragically in the 1921 Tulsa Race Riot ("the "Holocaust"), the worst of the so-called "race riots" in early twentieth century America.
-Gunned down by a white teenager while surrendering at his residence, Dr. Jackson, lacking medical attention, bled to death.
+Gunned down by a white 14 yesr old teenager while surrendering at his residence, Dr. Jackson, lacking medical attention, bled to death.

 Dr. Jackson's killers were never identified.

-Our History Our Movement Our Leaders Our Districts Our Events Join Renew
+Our History Our Movement Our Leaders Open Forums Our Initiatives Events Join Reactivate Membership

 Global Midwest Northeast Northwest South Southeast Southwest Africa Europe